The availability of garbage collection can lead to a more natural

 programming style.
 Without garbage collection, a procedure that generates

-Failure-driven loops minimize heap usage from iteration to iteration of
+Failure-driven loops minimize global stack usage from iteration to iteration of

-a loop via SICStus Prolog’s automatic recovery of heap space on failure.
+a loop via SICStus Prolog’s automatic recovery of global stack space on failure.

 For instance, in the following procedure